How to Get Stronger: 5 Essential Full Body Exercises for Beginners

 - Rest: 45 seconds between sets

-- Form Cue: Keep your body in a straight line from head to knees/heels.
+- Form Cue: Keep your body in a straight line from head to heels, lower down until your chest nearly touches the ground.

 - Duration: 30 seconds